 What Is Activated Charcoal?
 (How It's Made)

-- Activated charcoal is a black powder made from materials like coal and coconut shells treated with oxygen to make it more porous and increase its surface area.
+It is treated with oxygen at high temperatures to make it more porous and increase its surface area.

 Its powerful adsorption capabilities make activated charcoal a popular choice for various applications ranging from food additives and toothpaste to supplements for digestive health.
 (4)